-Through various litigation matters and matters before the Patent Trial and Appeal Board, Mr. Drew has diverse experience in numerous technical fields, including semiconductor fabrication techniques and process control, integrated circuit design, layout, and power and thermal management, graphics processing, graphical user interface (GUI), mobile device technology, e-commerce, consumer electronics, including smart televisions and DVD and Blu-ray technology, and magnetic resonance imaging (MRI).
-Mr. Drew has represented clients in litigation matters in numerous jurisdictions across the country, including the Eastern District of Texas, the Northern District of California, the District of Delaware, the Northern District of Illinois, the District of Minnesota, the Western District of Wisconsin, the Southern District of New York, and the District of New Jersey.
+Through various litigation matters and matters before the Patent Trial and Appeal Board, Mr. Drew has diverse experience in numerous technical fields, including semiconductor fabrication techniques and process control; integrated circuit design, layout, and power and thermal management; graphics processing; graphical user interface (GUI); mobile device technology; e-commerce; consumer electronics, including smart televisions and DVD and Blu-ray technology; and magnetic resonance imaging (MRI).
+Mr. Drew has represented clients in litigation matters in numerous jurisdictions across the country, including the Eastern District of Texas, the Northern District of California, the Central District of California, the District of Delaware, the Northern District of Illinois, the District of Minnesota, the Western District of Wisconsin, the Southern District of New York, and the District of New Jersey.

 Represented Advanced Micro Devices, Inc. (AMD) against LG Electronics, Inc., et al., in patent infringement litigation venued in the Northern District of California.
 The case involved AMD’s assertion of nine patents relating to integrated circuit power and thermal management, computer memory architecture, graphics processing (GPU) technology, and graphical user interfaces for consumer electronics devices.
 LG asserted four counterclaim patents in related technological areas.
 After approximately two years of active litigation, the parties resolved the matter through mediation after claim construction.
 Advanced Micro Devices, Inc., et al. v.
 LG Electronics, Inc., et al., No. 3:14-cv-01012-SI (N.D.
 Cal.)